Beit Sahour: Catholic monastery

 The Catholic site belongs to the Franciscan Custody of the Holy Land and includes the Chapel of the Shepherds' Field, along with two cave chapels and the ruins of a Byzantine monastery known in Arabic as Khirbet Siyar el-Ghanem ("Ruins of the Sheepfold").

 Archaeology

 Khirbet Umm-Toba

 Within the environs of Beit Sahour is the ruin Khirbet Umm Toba.
 An archaeological survey-excavation was conducted at the site in 2010, 2013 and 2016 by Zubair Adawi on behalf of the Israel Antiquities Authority (IAA), which yielded pottery from the Byzantine era.
 Some had surmised that the site may have been the Caphartobas of Josephus.

+Khirbet Beit Bassa

+In the southern outskirts of the village is the ruin Khirbet Beit Bassa, which is identified with Bethbassi, a fortress in the toparchy of Herodium in which Hasmonean leader Jonathan Appus was besieged by Seleucid general Bacchides.

 International relations

-Twin towns & sister cities
+Twin towns and sister cities

 Beit Sahour is twinned with many cities and communes across the world.